 “You Shall Love Your Neighbor As Yourself” (Leviticus 19:18)

-A simple mouth swab and collection of a few hair follicles after you have died can save generations of your descendants from early death.
+A simple mouth swab and collection of a few hair follicles after you have died can save generations of your descendants from an early death.

 The miracle of modern medicine makes this possible.
 It is called post-mortem DNA testing and Kronish Funeral Services is now arranging this life-saving service for its customers.